AGPT registrar training handbook

 Connect with your training team

-Your wellbeing is a key focus of your training team.
+Your wellbeing is a key focus of your RACGP training team.
 Make sure you reach out to them for advice and support during your training journey.

 Connect with your peers

-Your peers can be a valuable source of support during your training because they will be going through similar experiences and challenges.
-Out-of-practice workshops are a great place to meet other registrars, develop friendships and find a registrar study group.
+Your peers can be a valuable source of support during your training because they'll be going through similar experiences and challenges.
 Having a support network is an important part of your self care.

 The GP Support Program